jaa134/TravelApp/WORK_SUMMARY.md

 ### TODO
 - Flush out the design for list/grid views.
 I should probably reconsider main navigation and turn it into [Continents, Countries, Languages].
 - Add more routes to explore areas by continent > cities > languages
-- Add functionality for favorites/random pages
+- Add functionality for favorites pages using local storage as we dont have backend setup for account management
 - Add more tests
 - consider using Parcel in the future for quicker project configuration